What is Section 192 and its Importance

-Moreover, TDS is deducted if your employer pays an advance salary or if you receive past arrears.
+Moreover, TDS is deducted if your employer pays an salary advance or if you receive past arrears.
 Further, the employer must deduct TDS on salary even if the employee does not provide their Permanent Account Number (PAN) details and the income from salary exceeds the basic exemption limit.

 If your estimated salary income is less than the basic exemption limit, the employer will not deduct TDS.

 The following are the exemption limits when TDS is not applicable.

 - Indian residents who are less than 60 years: INR 2.50 lakhs

 - Senior citizens between 60 and 80 years: INR 3 lakhs

 - Super senior citizens who are over 80 years old: INR 5 lakhs

 What is the rate of tax deduction under section 192?